TheRhanderson/socialboost-asf/README.md

 * Use it to check how many bots can still submit for a given submission (Sharedfiles, Game Review, Workshop).
 The expected syntax is: ``CHECKBOOST [Type] [Id]``.
    * ``[Type]`` can be: sharedlike, sharedfav, workshop, reviews
    * Sharedlike and Sharedfav => Expected the same ID that you find at the end of the URL.
-   * Workshop => Expected the SteamID64 of the profile and not the full URL.
+   * Workshop => Expected the Steam Profile URL of the profile, same as in the browser.
-   * Reviews => Expected the review ID and not the full URL.
+   * Reviews => Expected the Review URL, same as in the browser.

 ## Privacy and Transparency of the Plugin